zqx1392/hello-world/README.md

+- buy omiyake now
+- check credit card usage
+- withdraw more from bank
+- contact tokyo fri in advance (tarm gank, kyo)
 2 -> contact electric again
-1 -> buy omiyake now

 what the fuck is kegel